 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Internal joinery is of timber and there are timber internal doors some incorporating glazed panels.
+Internal joinery is of timber and there are timber internal doors.
 The kitchen contains a range of floor and wall mounted storage units and worktops.

 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-There is a chimney breast in the lounge and bedroom which has been boarded over in the past.
+There are chimney breasts within the lounge and bedrooms which have been boarded over and vented.

 Internal decorations Visually inspected.

 Internal decorative finishes are generally papered or painted.

-Cellars None.
-1
+Cellars None